zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 6. Check if there is no response or responds with any other RCODE.
 If so, end these steps.
 8. The expected response is a non-empty string in the TXT record or records.
-See [IP to ASN Mappin] for examples.
+See [IP to ASN Mapping] for examples.
 9. Split the string or strings into fields.
 10. If there are multiple strings (TXT records), ignore all strings except for the string with the most specific subnet.